kubernetes/website/content/en/blog/_posts/Kubernetes-setup-using-Ansible-and-Vagrant.md

 ---

 ## Objective
-This blog describes the steps required to setup multi node Kubernetes cluster for development purpose.
-This setup provides production like cluster that can be setup in local machine.
+This blog post describes the steps required to setup multi node Kubernetes cluster for development purposes.
+This setup provides a production-like cluster that can be setup on your local machine.

 ## Why do we require multi node cluster setup?
 Multi node Kubernetes cluster offers production like environment which in turn has various advantages.
 Even though Minikube provides an excellent platform for getting started it doesn't provide the opportunity to work with multi node cluster which can help solve problems or bugs that are related to application design and architecture.
 For instance, Ops can reproduce an issue in multi node cluster environment, Testers can deploy multiple version of application for executing test cases and verifying changes.
 These benefits enable teams to resolve issues faster which can contribute to being agile.